Unthrottled/spring-webflux/notes.md

 ### Moving from synchronous Imperative to asynchronous Reactive Programming

-Granted there is a bit of a learning curve to adopting reactive programming.
+Granted there is a bit of a learning curve to adopting non-blocking, functional, and declarative programming.

 It requires a different mindset compared to imperative programming.